 When choosing your next holiday or vacation to the Caribbean there are a few things you should consider.
-Firstly and most importantly the weather in the Caribbean, secondly how busy it is and thirdly the cost.
+Firstly and most importantly the weather in the Caribbean, secondly how busy it is and thirdly the cost as Caribbean luxury rentals tend to drop in price during the Low Season.

 The Weather in the Caribbean

 The weather in the Caribbean can differ quite a bit depending on which island you want to go and to and some islands are particularly prone to hurricanes.
 Generally, however, December to May is the dry season and June to September is the rainy season.
 If your interest is in visiting Barbados or St Martin then be sure to read our articles on the best time to visit Barbados and the best time to visit St Martin.

 Most of the Caribbean Islands enjoy over 3,000 hours of sunshine each year with a balmy tropical climate that is cooled by constant sea breezes.
 Temperatures in the Caribbean rarely exceed 90 degrees at any time of the year and the nights are also wonderfully warm with temperatures only dropping by about three degrees.